 All animals that reside on campus must be registered with the Pet Council.
 The registration fee will be \$150 per semester (\$300 per year) for all animals.
-The registration fee may be paid during pet registration or the fee will be charged to the student's account by the Residence Life Office.
+The registration fee will be charged to the student's account by the Residence Life Office.
 This fee is charged for each pet.
 All pets must be registered prior to residing on campus.
 All pet registrations are valid for one scholastic year.

-Pfeiffer University ID tags will be provided to the pet during move in, and it is expected that the pet will wear this ID tag at all times.
+Pfeiffer University ID tags will be provided to the pet, and it is expected that the pet will wear this ID tag at all times.
 Certification of all appropriate vaccinations, proof of liability insurance, and a photograph of the pet must be presented when registering.
-Dogs and cats are required to be treated for fleas and must be spayed or neutered, and certification that this procedure has been performed must be provided when registering.
-Owners must also present certification from their veterinarian that the dog or cat has been in the family for at least one year.
+Dogs and cats are required to be treated for fleas and must spayed or neutered, and certification that this procedure has been performed must be provided when registering.
+Owners also must present certification from their veterinarian that the dog or cat has been in the family for at least one year.